 by Rick Homer

 If your wine tastes a bit flat or has some bitterness in the finish, then it will likely benefit from acid additions and the following will help you to determine if acid will help and also how much is required.
-Adding acid to white wine will intensify and change the aroma profile and will also add a freshness or crispness to the flavour.
+Both citric and tartaric acid additions will change the aroma and taste profiles of the wine even though the acids do not really have any aroma or taste in themselves.
+Acid additions can increase the perception of both fruit and floral notes in the wine.

 Equipment required to do bench trials